reframejs/reframe/docs/usage-manual.md

 };
 ~~~

-When we declare the page's HTML to be static with `htmlIsStatic: true`,
+When we declare the page's HTML to be static, with `htmlIsStatic: true`,
 Reframe renders the HTML only once when building the frontend.

-If the time when building the frontend was `12:00:00`,
+If the time when building the frontend was 12:00:00,
 then our page will always show `(Generated at 12:00:00)`, no matter when we load the page.

 We say that the HTML is generated at *build-time* and that the page is *HTML-static*.

-We can actually see the HTML generated at build-time at `~/tmp/reframe-playground/dist/browser/index.html`.
+We can actually see the &mdash; at build-time generated &mdash; HTML at `~/tmp/reframe-playground/dist/browser/index.html`.

 To sum up,
-`htmlIsStatic: false` declares the page as HTML-dynamic and makes Reframe render the HTML at request-time
+`htmlIsStatic: false` declares the page as HTML-dynamic and the HTML is rendered at request-time,
-And
+and
-`htmlIsStatic: true` declares the page as HTML-static and makes Reframe render the HTML at build-time.
+`htmlIsStatic: true` declares the page as HTML-static and the HTML is rendered at build-time.

 For pages with lot's of elements, generating the HTML at build-time instead of request-time can be a considerable performance gain.
 Also, if all your pages are HTML-static, you can then deploy your app to a static website host such as GitHub Pages.

-Not only do we have control over whether the HTML is static or not
+Not only do we have control over whether the HTML is static or not,
 but we also have control over whether the DOM is static or not.
-But before we move on to the DOM, let's look at a special case of an HTML-dynamic page
+Before we move on to the DOM, let's look at a special case of an HTML-dynamic page.

 ~~~js
 // /example/pages/HelloPage.html.js